Skip to content

 • You can publish the same version to multiple channels simultaneously

-• Working on beta never interferes with stable
+• Working on beta never interferes with prod

 • Rollback on one channel doesn't affect others